 concomitant prescribing for use in patients for whom alternative treatment options are

 inadequate; limit dosages and durations to the minimum required; and follow patients for

 signs and symptoms of respiratory depression and sedation.

-OLINVYK is a new chemical entity and is indicated in adults for the management of acute pain
+OLINVYK is an opioid agonist indicated in adults for the management of acute pain

 severe enough to require an intravenous opioid analgesic and for whom alternative treatments are